 - Implement behaviorally-driven training and metrics to measure the results of your awareness programs.

-- Create comprehensive access governance policies to ensure users have the minimum degree of necessary access.
+- Create comprehensive access governance policies that align with Zero Trust initiatives to ensure users have the minimum degree of necessary access.

 - Systemize daily review of your audit lots and log review and ensure your logs cannot be edited by super users.